FOX43 Finds Out: Passport Problems

 "Which means that it was issues more than 6 months after I was born and it was issued on the basis of a baptismal certificate," he said.

-And he`s been told that`s not enough and that he would need some other proof like school records..
+He`s been told that`s not enough and that he would need some other proof like school records.

-“Or living relative who can testify to my birth.
-All my living relatives are no longer living.
+"Or a living relative who can testify to my birth.
+All my relatives are no longer living.
 Neither my mother or father are living, none of the other relatives are living.
-No siblings that I know of,” said Stanton.
+No siblings that I know of," said Stanton.

 FOX43 Finds Out tried to get some answers for Stanton.

-We contacted the US Department of State and we were told they couldn`t discuss individual a cases and said stanton should call 1-877-487-2778, which he has in the past.
+We contacted the US Department of State and we were told they couldn`t discuss individual a cases and said that Stanton should call 1-877-487-2778, which he has in the past.

 We also contacted the US Embassy in Canada, that`s part of the Department of State, so they couldn`t really help us either.